Pat Ferschweiler: Coaching career

 In 2004, Ferschweiler took on the role of general manager and head coach of the Russell Stover Under-18 team of the Midwest Elite Hockey League.
-He simultaneously acted as the director of hockey for the Kansas City Stars youth organization from 2005–2009.
+He simultaneously acted as the director of hockey for the Kansas City Stars youth organization from 2005 to 2009.

 Ferschweiler returned to his alma mater in 2010, serving as an assistant under new WMU head coach Jeff Blashill.
 The Broncos enjoyed their best season in years, leading to an appearance in the 2011 NCAA Division I Men's Ice Hockey Tournament.
 After the 2010–11 season, Blashill departed WMU for an assistant coaching position with the Detroit Red Wings of the National Hockey League.
 Ferschweiler was one of several candidates who interviewed for the head coaching position at WMU, a job that eventually went to former NHL head coach Andy Murray.
 Ferschweiler remained on the Broncos staff as assistant to Murray for the next three seasons.
 Prior to the 2013–14 season, he was promoted to associate head coach.

 Ferschweiler joined the Grand Rapids Griffins of the AHL as an assistant coach for the 2014–15 season, replacing Jim Paek.
 The move reunited him with Griffins head coach Jeff Blashill.

 On June 23, 2015, Ferschweiler, Tony Granato, Chris Chelios, and Dave Noel-Bernier were named assistant coaches for the Detroit Red Wings of the NHL.
 The move once again reunited him with Blashill, who had been named the Red Wings head coach on June 9.
 Ferschweiler had earlier been mentioned in news reports as a candidate for the Griffins head coaching job, which ultimately went to Todd Nelson.